A7medd3lii/Numeral-Systems/README.md

 ## Overview

-The Number Converter Web Application is a simple and effective tool designed to convert decimal numbers into binary and hexadecimal formats.
+The Number Converter Web Application is a simple and effective tool designed to convert between nymeral systems like decimal, binary, hexadecimal, and octal system.
 Built using Python and Flask, this application features a user-friendly interface and a professional design for an excellent user experience.

 ## Features